aeon-toolkit/aeon/docs/examples.md

 :link-type: ref
 :text-align: center

-Forecasting with aeon and scikit learn
+Forecasting with aeon and scikit-learn

 :::